mitsuba-renderer/drjit/docs/cflow.rst

 CPU/GPU registers, which improves performance and reduces storage costs.

 The main *disadvantage* is that symbolic variables cannot be evaluated while tracing.
-Likewise, they cannot be passed to other frameworks like like PyTorch or Tensorflow.
+Likewise, they cannot be passed to other frameworks like PyTorch or Tensorflow.
 Indeed, *any* attempt to reveal the content of symbolic variables is doomed to fail since it literally does not exist (yet).
 The upcoming section on :ref:`variable evaluation <eval>` clarifies what operations require